fojilunhussain/rss-reader/README.md

 # rss-reader

-All because I didn't want to make a Spotify account to listen to my personal trainer's podcast.
+All because I didn't want to make a Spotify account to listen to a podcast.